Connect with the elements and work up a sweat all in one spot

-Dave Gatenby, travel blogger behind Silverbackpacker enjoyed windsurfing for the time at NOAH.
-The surface water sport combines elements of surfing and sailing and is known for being a great core workout since you have to balance on the board and use your entire body to maneuver and sail.
+Dave Gatenby, the travel blogger behind Silverbackpacker, enjoyed windsurfing at NOAH.
+The surface water sport combines elements of surfing and sailing and is known for being a great core workout.

-Fire up your engine ala Mad Max with exhilarating ATV, dune buggy, and 4 x 4 rides through the sand dune course of NOAH.
+Fire up your engine ala Mad Max with exhilarating ATV, dune buggy, and 4×4 rides through the sand dune course of NOAH.

-According to Marky Ramone Go of Nomadic Experiences, the variety of activities offered in one space and keeping the setting natural and minimalist makes NOAH a unique destination.
+According to Marky Ramone Go of Nomadic Experiences, the variety of activities offered in one space and the natural setting makes NOAH a unique destination.

 “I had a wonderful time riding the dune buggies over the well-designed trail, which supplied enough thrills through a number of ramps.
 The scenery, which includes the hills of Narvacan and the sea, also added to the appeal of the activity.
 NOAH implemented ways for every visitor to enjoy it the fullest,” says Go.

-For a unique thrill, nothing beats getting a bird’s eye view of the whole place, either from the zipline or better yet, through a bucketlist-worthy tandem paraglide ride.
+For a unique thrill, nothing beats getting a bird’s eye view of the whole place, either from the zipline or, better yet, through a tandem paraglide ride.
 Certified pilots can take you on a tandem ride for several minutes then safely land you on the beach.

-“From the moment you head your way to the steep road leading to the jump off base atop the Bantay Abot Hill, up to the moment you take off and fly like a bird, it was one surreal experience that left my adrenaline pumping.
-The scenic bird’s eye view of Narvacan’s land and seascape was just a bonus,” shares Domasian.
+“From the moment you head your way to the steep road leading to the jump-off base atop the Bantay Abot Hill, up to the moment you take off and fly like a bird, it was one surreal experience that left my adrenaline pumping.
+The scenic bird’s eye view of Narvacan’s land and seascape was just a bonus,” says Domasian.

 - Hobie cat with pilot and intro to sailing – P800 for 30minutes, max of 2 pax